ibexa/documentation-user/docs/permission_management/work_with_permissions.md

 !!! note

-    A User or user group may be assigned multiple Roles.
+    A user or user group may be assigned multiple Roles.

 For a list of available permissions and limitations, see [Permissions]([[= developer_doc =]]/permissions/permissions/).